 Annette graduated in 2012 from UW-Milwaukee with a BFA in dance performance and choreography and a minor in French.
 Annette has a diverse training background studying ballet, modern, pointe, jazz and tap.
 While at UWM she had the opportunity to performed in works by world-renowned artists Garth Fagan, Mark Morris and Arnie Zane.
 She is currently a member of Danceworks On Tap and is also a choreographer for the company.
-She and she is currently working toward her master’s degree in physical therapy.
+She is currently working toward her master’s degree in physical therapy.
 Annette joined the Danceworks faculty in 2010.

 View Ms. Grefig’s current teaching schedule here.

 Upon graduation in 2000 with high honors from the UWM with a BFA in dance, Kim, a native Yooper, joined Danceworks Performance Company and served as Associate Artistic Director from 2009-2012 before taking on the role of Managing Director of Danceworks.
-She has created works for DPC as well as Milwaukee Ballet II.
+She has created works for Danceworks Performance Company as well as Milwaukee Ballet II.
 Kim has helped write curriculum for both Danceworks Studio and Milwaukee Ballet School where she served as faculty, branch manager, and Children’s Division Coordinator.
 She has thoroughly enjoyed growing Danceworks’ dance fitness program as well as many other facets, including DanceLAB.
 Kim is also a dance lecturer at UWM, where she teaches modern technique and Body Sense.